 When do you start testing the application?

-- Definition of all test scenario and test cases are completed
+- The definition of all test scenarios and test cases are completed.

 - Test Environment is ready(Availability of hardware and software for initiating testing is ensured)

 - The bug-tracking system is in place and accessible.

 - Unit Testing is done successfully by developers.

 - The tester has significant knowledge of the application under test.

 If there are two defects in the Application, One is with High Severity and the Other with High Priority.
 Which one must be fixed first?

 - Severity is related to testing/QA Terms and the impact of a defect on the Application.

 - Priority is related to Business Terms, and it is the impact of a defect on the Overall Business or End Users.

 So defects with High Priority must be fixed first as they affect end-users or businesses.